aDR300684/CryptoNewsSentiment/README.md

 ## Acknowledgements

-- Special thanks to Codecademy for providing the framework and guidance for this Machine Learning Engineer portfolio project.
+- Gratitude to the sources of the dataset and the community for providing insights and tools for machine learning and sentiment analysis.